bjorkert/patches/README.md

 # Loop patches
 These patches are designed for the pre-patched loop and learn version of Loop 3.0 using the Xcode build method.

-You need to be in the LoopWorkspace folder when these commands are executed.
+You need to be in the "LoopWorkspace" folder when these commands are executed.

 ## Manual Bolus Threshold
 Separate suspend threshold for meal and manual bolusing, 54 mg/dL (3 mmol/L) - this value can easily be modified after the patch is applied.